blackstork-io/fabric/docs/tutorial.md

 - Fabric CLI [installed]({{< ref "install.md" >}}) and `fabric` CLI command available
 - (optional) OpenAI API token

-Throughout this tutorial, the command examples are executed in macOS Sonoma, in `zsh` shell.
+Throughout this tutorial, the command examples were executed in macOS Sonoma, in `zsh` shell.

-## Hello, Fabric!
+## Hello, Fabric

 Let's start with a simple "Hello, Fabric!" template to make sure everything is set up correctly.